 We charge 4% (which includes GST) based on the sale price of your car.

-When listing your muscle car, please ensure you supply us with 15 – 20 good quality digital photos, VIN number and any interesting details so that we can have your car up on the site immediately.
-Just email your Australian or American muscle car photos plus car details to firstname.lastname@example.org.
+When listing your muscle car, please ensure you supply us with 15-20 good quality digital photos, VIN number and any interesting details so that we can have your muscle car up on the site immediately.
+Just email your Australian or American muscle car photos plus details to email@example.com.

 We will have your advertisement online within 24 hours.
 We will contact you once we have a qualified buyer.